Viet281101/MusicPlayerApp/README.md

 # MusicPlayerApp

-An simple music application that load music from your audio files and play it in Android mobile
+An simple music application that load music from your audio files and play it in Android mobile.

 ### Some features: